Faroese-Telecom/React-Mock-HOC-Utils/README.md

 ## createPure

-The `createPure` is a simplified version of the regular `create` function, where it simply returns the mocked component, where you have to handle the re-requiring of the wrapped component yourself.
+The `createPure` is a simplified version of the regular `create` function, where it mocks the component and does a simple `require`.
+Whereas, `create`, does the same, only it also auto extracts the `export` method of your choice from the required file

 ```js
 /*...*/.mock(/*...*/).createPure();